petergombos/cantrip/README.md

 - Deep merges multi-level objects

 ### PUT
-- You can only patch an object, not an array
+- You can only put an object, not an array
 - It will overwrite the target object with the one you specify

 ## DELETE